basil08/jekyll-now/about.md

 Have a suggestion, idea or just wanna talk?
 Shoot me an email [here](mailto:gs454236@gmail.com) and I'll be happy to chat back!

-I hope you will enjoy your way around here!
+I hope you will enjoy your way around here! :smile: